 Regional Manager, Guarachi Wine Partners

 Susan began her career in the wine industry in 1993 as a sales rep for Union Beverage Company and quickly became part of the management team.
-From 2003 to 2011, she worked for Palm Bay International as state manager for Illinois and Indiana managing one of the most prestigious international wine portfolios in the United States with a focus on Italian wines.
+From 2003 to 2011 she worked for Palm Bay International as state manager for Illinois and Indiana managing one of the most prestigious international wine portfolios in the United States with a focus on Italian wines.
 In 2011 she joined the Guarachi Wine Partners team as regional manager responsible for Wisconsin, Illinois and Missouri managing some of the best South American wines available in the United States.
-During her wine career, she has traveled extensively visiting vineyards around the world: California, Washington, Oregon, Italy, France, Spain, Chile and Argentina.
+During her wine career, she has traveled extensively visiting vineyards around the world.
+California, Washington, Oregon, Italy, France, Spain, Chile and Argentina.

-Vice President of Sales, Torke Coffee
+Vice President of Coffee Sales, Torke Coffee Roasters

 “The Cooking Mom” and Host of WLUK Fox 11’s Living with Amy

 Amy is the author of The Cooking Mom cookbooks, a blogger and the host of a number-one rated cooking/lifestyle show.
 Amy has been featured on national TV on The Dr. Oz Show.
 These days she travels across the country sharing her recipes, secrets and stories and makes regular TV appearances in Chicago, Milwaukee, Detroit, Cleveland, Green Bay and Minneapolis.
 Amy’s recipes are designed with real moms, dads and busy people in mind.
 Amy is currently working on her third cookbook.